The Calculator on this page will convert a proper fraction

 only a number of "outer" digits - the first few and the last few - of the recurring part of long periods are shown.

-"outer" digits to be displayed from 20 to any other value.
+"outer" digits (the first few and the last few of the repeating part) to be displayed from 20 to any other value.

 2013 March 17: version 2.3 simpler layout with arrow buttons to display better on smart phones or tablets.